A vital service feature that saves lives

 What happens when you call 911?

 From your IP Phone, a 911 call can be placed via your LAN, PBX, and internet.
-A trained emergency response operator will verify your information and determine via scripts if a dispatch of emergency services is warranted.
-They may provide situational coaching in real time until first responders arrive on site to take over.
+A trained emergency response operator will verify your information and determine via scripts if the dispatch of emergency services is warranted.
+They may provide situational coaching in real-time until first responders arrive on site to take over.
 Detailed call data and voice recordings are retained for some time for review in further legal investigations, capacity planning, and quality training purposes.

 What are the common VoIP 911 Limitations?

 On a traditional analog local line, your 911 call is sent directly to the nearest emergency response center.
 Conversely, on a VoIP service, the 911 call is forwarded to a 3rd party service provider (a Public Safety Answering Point (PSAP)) that will automatically or manually route your call to a local emergency response center based on some minimum required location criteria.